Duke-NUS-HPC/docs/ssh-with-keypairs.md

 vim .ssh/config
 ```

-In the editor innput the following in the now opened config file,
+In the editor input the following in the now opened config file,
 replacing the items in `<...>` as appropriate.
 ```
 Host *